 What’s an interior decorating certificate?

 Colleges and specialty vocational schools offer certification programs for interior decorating.
 Knowledge and practical application go hand-in-hand in certification programs.
-Besides the perk of lower tuition fees, you’ll also graduate faster, too.
+Besides the perk of lower tuition fees, you’ll also graduate faster.
 Certification programs are shorter in length and deliver a “no-frills” education!

-Yes, you’ll learn all about basic design elements and working with textiles.
-But you’ll find that there’s a large emphasis on client-relations.
-Interior decorating is ultimately centered around your clients’ needs and improving how they feel about their own home.
-Theoretical concepts are necessary, but applying them is easier said than done.
+You’ll learn all about lighting design, creating floorplans, and how to work with textiles.
+But anything involving building or fundamental changes to the space will be outsourced to a contractor.
+You’ll find that there’s a large emphasis on client-relations in decorating.
+This field is ultimately centered around your clients’ needs and improving how they feel about their own home.
 You’ll learn all the professional skills you need to succeed in the industry in addition to business units that will help you run your own decorating business.

 So, which one should you choose?

 The choice is really up to you.
-You don’t legally need any degree, certification, or license to work in interior decorating.
+You don’t legally need any degree, certification, or license to work as an interior decorator.
 But investing in your skillset and your future is highly recommended.
 After all, this isn’t an industry where mistakes are easily overlooked.

-The key takeaway?
-Do your research!
+Do your research before enrolling in any program.
 If you’re set on taking interior decorating at a college or university, look into the curriculum of the programs.
-Does the course involve reading blueprints and application of math?
-Then it’s really an interior design program.
+If they’re physics- and math-heavy, then it’s really an interior design program.
 You’ll graduate with a highly rewarding career, but it’s a lot of work and the technical side isn’t for everyone.

 Take your time to research and find a program that suits your lifestyle and goals.
 One where you learn all the ins-and-outs, and have access to your materials for years to come.